charan2593/AquaTrack/replit.md

 The backend implements comprehensive CRUD operations for all major entities (customers, services, inventory, purchases) through a well-defined API interface.
 Error handling is centralized with proper HTTP status codes and error responses.
 The server includes middleware for request logging, JSON parsing, and authentication verification.

 ## Data Storage Solutions
-PostgreSQL serves as the primary database with separate development and production environments for data isolation and safe development practices.
+MySQL (hosted on Hostinger) serves as the primary database with connection string mysql://u866935527_phw_2025:password@82.25.121.32:3306/u866935527_purehomewaters.
+The database is fully operational with all tables created and tested.
+User authentication, customer management, service scheduling, and inventory tracking are all functional with real data operations confirmed.
 Drizzle ORM provides type-safe database interactions with automatic TypeScript inference from the schema definitions.
 The database schema includes tables for users, customers, services, rent dues, purchases, inventory items, and session storage.

 Database migrations are managed through Drizzle Kit with environment-aware configuration.
 Connection pooling is implemented using Neon's serverless PostgreSQL driver with optimized settings per environment (dev: 1-5 connections, prod: 2-10 connections).
 The system automatically validates environment configuration on startup and provides comprehensive logging.